The 3 Best Stretches for Ballet

 French courts later adopted ballet, and developed its style and techniques.
 French ballet master Raoul Feuillet recorded most of the technique in the 1700’s.
 In the 18th Century, when the use of pointe shoes started, ballet started declining in France but keep developing in Russia, Italy and Denmark.

 Nowadays there are many recognized ballet methods and present day ballet dancers train just like athletes do.

-Ballet dancers are surprisingly strong, yet slim and supple.
-Which muscles are used in a more predominant fashion depends on the form of ballet and the gender of the dancer.
+Although ballet dancers use all muscles, certain major muscle groups predominate.
+The muscles used also depend on the form of ballet and the gender of the dancer.
 For example, a male classical ballet dancer who performs lifts will require more upper body strength than a female dancer.

-- Muscles of the lower back: the lower back is held erect by a number of muscle groups, including: the abdominals; the obliques; the erector muscles of the spine; and quadratus lumborum.
+- Muscles of the lower back and core: the lower back is held erect by a number of muscle groups, including: the abdominals; the obliques; the spinal erectors; and quadratus lumborum.

 - Hip muscles: hip muscles relate to the pelvis and affect both the lower back stability and lower extremity balance.
 Hip flexors (iliopsoas) in particular are extensively used by ballet dancers.
 This muscle must be flexible enough to achieve a neutral pelvic position.
 Dancers with tight hip flexors, combined with weak abdominals, cause excessive pelvic tilt and increased disk compression in the spinal column.

 - Hamstrings: one of the most important muscles in dancers, as this muscle is used in almost every movement.
 A lack of flexibility and strength in this muscle can cause excessive compression forces in the lower back.